IvanVlademirS/Ivan_Cloud_Stash/README.md

 #### ⭐Welcome to my Cloud Write-ups Repo
 📌ReadMe:
-<pre><code>Scroll Down to view topics: projects, documentation, and write-ups for Cloud.
+Scroll Down to view my write-ups/notes on projects, labs, and training for Cloud.
-All links point to files that are hosted on my Github.</code></pre>
+All links point to files that are hosted on my Github.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------